What it Means to be Laid Off:

-If you have been laid off, it means that your employer is experiencing financial hardships and is no longer able to pay you a salary.
-The recent outbreak of Coronavirus and subsequent quarantine measures have forced businesses to downscale their workforce in order to survive.
+If you have been laid off, it means that your employer is experiencing financial hardship and is no longer able to pay you a salary.
+The recent outbreak of COVID-19 and subsequent quarantine measures have forced businesses to downscale their workforce in order to survive.

 If your layoff is temporary, it means your employer may require you to return to work after a period of time.
 During this time, you will be essentially unemployed and eligible for unemployment benefits.

 The Difference Between Being Laid Off And Being Fired: